Doctor Careers & Lifestyle: Tasmania in Focus

 Tassie has all sorts of locations on offer including modern metropolitan centres, the wildness of the west, the granite and white sand beaches of the east, rural farming communities and the magic of King and Flinders Islands.

-Ochre Health has nine practices across Tasmania, all with established teams working together to make the most of living in their communities.
+Ochre Health has 12 practices across Tasmania, all with established teams working together to make the most of living in their communities.
 There are lots of ways to experience it, some that we may not have even thought of yet – if you have an idea of how you would like to make it work, we’d love to hear from you.